bartdorsey/dockerfiles-deep-dive/README.md

 ### Your mission

 The primary file you will need to edit in each phase is the `Dockerfile`.
 In some phases, you'll also want to create a `.dockerignore` file.
-Additional edits are purely at your discretion.

 ## Before you begin

 Prepare yourself to work through a number of **Docker** commands and `Dockerfile` instructions using documentation, including cleaning up after yourself when you make mistakes (we all do!).
 You will be provided with starter files including a working application for each phase.
 This will allow you to focus on the Dockerfile in each phase of this project.

 ### Help and hints